our-sinc-topo/visable-marketplace/README.md

 ## Issues
 Find an issue or want to give us your feedback?
 Please let us know by submitting an issue.

+## Preprocessing
+1) remove all non-alphanumberic characters/punctuation/spaces

+2) replace all hyphens, en dashes, em dashes, and line breaks with spaces

+3) replace all backslashes with the word "or" surrounded by a space on each side--" or "